 Is it OK that I continue with my on-campus employment remotely?

-You need I-20 with a valid travel signature, valid F-1 visa to reenter the U.S., and a valid passport to enter the U.S. Optionally, you can carry an enrollment verification letter from the Registrar's Office, and any proof that you are a full-time student at CalArts.
+You need I-20 with a valid travel signature, valid F-1 visa, and a valid passport to enter the U.S. Optionally, you can carry an enrollment verification letter from the Registrar's Office, and any proof that you are a full-time student at CalArts.

 Yes, it is true.
 SEVP issued an update on the F-1 policy for remote instructions for continuing students.
 We don't know how long this change will be effective.